-"For your information, the National Fire Alarm and Signaling Code, NFPA 72, reads as follows: 29.5.1\ Required Detection.
-29.5.1.1\ Where required by other governing laws, codes, or standards for a specific type of occupancy, approved single and multiple-station moke alarms shall be installed as follows: (1)\In all sleeping rooms and guest rooms
+29.5.1.1 Where required by other governing laws, codes, or standards for a specific type of occupancy, approved single and multiple-station smoke alarms shall be installed as follows: (1)In all sleeping rooms and guest rooms (2)Outside of each separate dwelling unit sleeping area, within 21 ft (6.4 m) of any door to a sleeping room, with the distance measured

-- (2)\Outside of each separate dwelling unit sleeping area, within 21 ft (6.4 m) of any door to a sleeping room, with the distance measured along a path of travel - (3) On every level of a dwelling unit, including basements - (4) On every level of a residential board and care occupancy (small facility), including basements and excluding crawl spaces and unfinished attics
+- (3) On every level of a dwelling unit, including basements - (4) On every level of a residential board and care occupancy (small acility), including basements and excluding crawl spaces and unfinished attics

-(5)\In the living area(s) of a guest suite
+(5)In the living area(s) of a guest suite

-(6) In the living area(s) of a residential board and care occupancy (small
+(6) In the living area(s) of a residential board and care occupancy (small facility)

-(Reprinted with permission from NFPA 72°, National Fire Alarm and Signaling Code Copyright © 2010 National Fire Protection Association, Quincy, MA 02269.
-This reprinted material is not the complete and official position of the National Fire Protection Association, on the referenced subject which is represented only by the standard in its entirety), (National Fire Alarm and Signaling Code° and NFPA 72° are registered trademarks of the National Fire Protection Association, Inc., Quincy, MA 02269)
+(Reprinted with permission from NFPA 72®, National Fire Alarm and Signaling Code Copyright © 2010 National Fire Protection Association, Quincy, MA 02269.
+This reprinted material is not the complete and official position of the National Fire Protection Association, on the eferenced subject which is represented only by the standard in its entirety), (National Fire Alarm and Signaling Code® and NFPA 72® are registered trademarks of the National Fire Protection Association, Inc.